tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 `.\CreateServiceFabricCluster.ps1 -ClusterConfigFilePath .\ClusterConfig.LaunchReady.LocalCluster.json -AcceptEULA`

-Here&#8217;s a summary of what the script is running (so you know it hasn&#8217;t gone off the rails):
+Here's a summary of what the script is running (so you know it hasn't gone off the rails):

   * Check and create if necessary: Runtime directory
   * Check and create if necessary: Trace folder